aleksandar-ivic/FestivalsWeb/README.md

 1. About the project
 ===================

 The main idea of this application is to get data about music festivals in Europe from [last.fm](http://www.last.fm/) and then show that data on map.
-The data is collected using [last.fm API](http://www.last.fm/api) to find festivals by its ID, which is provided by web service [AudioScrobbler WebService](http://www.audioscrobbler.net/).
+The data is collected using [last.fm API](http://www.last.fm/api) to find festivals by its ID, which are provided by web service [AudioScrobbler WebService](http://www.audioscrobbler.net/).
 After the data is collected, it is transformed to RDF format and stored into RDF repository.
 Access to the collected data is enabled through RESTful services.

 Application workflow has 5 phases: